Elosar/predictive_maintenance/README.md

 This project builds a data-driven system for **predictive maintenance** and **anomaly detection** in railway transport, focusing on the **train’s traction system**.
 It enables:

-- Early detection of abnormal alarm behavior
-- Classification of **critical alarms**
+- Classification of critical alarms
 - Forecasting of alarm volumes using time series analysis

 It combines **machine learning**, **time series modeling**, and **explainable AI (XAI)** techniques, applied to Trenord telemetry and maintenance data.